 The following documents provide general information for all products.
-Unless otherwise noted, these documents are available on the Micro Focus Product Documentation website.
+Unless otherwise noted, these documents are available on the Product Documentation website.

-Document / File Name Description About Fortify Product Software Documentation About_Fortify_Docs <version>.pdf</version> This paper provides information about how to access Fortify product documentation.
-Note: This document is included only with the product download.
-Fortify License and Infrastructure Manager Installation and Usage Guide LIM_Guide <version>.pdf</version> This document describes how to install, configure, and use the Fortify License and Infrastructure Manager (LIM), which is available for installation on a local Windows server and as a container image on the Docker platform.
+Document / File Name Description About Fortify Software Documentation This paper provides information about how to access Fortify product documentation.
+About_Fortify_Docs< version&gt; .pdf Note: This document is included only with the product download.
 Fortify Software System Requirements Fortify_Sys_Reqs <version>.pdf</version> This document provides the details about the environments and products supported for this version of Fortify Software.
 Fortify Software Release Notes FortifySW_RN <version>.pdf</version> This document provides an overview of the changes made to Fortify Software for this release and important information not included elsewhere in the product documentation.
 What's New in Fortify Software <version> Fortify_Whats_New<version>.pdf</version></version> This document describes the new features in Fortify Software products.